World Building Basics

 1. Same but different

-These are worlds that are mostly similar to the world that we inhabit but have the smallest of differences.
+These are worlds that are mostly similar to the real world that we inhabit but have the smallest of differences.
 This might be a near future with a different political system or an alternative reality in which Hitler won the Second World War.
-However, it might also be a world set in the 80s, where the technology is different, but the world still needs to be consistent.
+However, it might also be a world set in the 80s, where technology is different, but the world still needs to be consistent.

 An example of a same but different world would be J.K.
 Rowling's Harry Potter series.
+Rowling's world building is amazing, thrusting Harry Potter into a world that feels familiar yet is so very different.

 These are worlds that are fundamentally different from the 'real' world.
 These are the worlds where the reader starts with very little understanding of how the world operates and discovering the world is part of the reading experience.